There are two kinds of people who make messes in the kitchen–those who cook and those who prepare meals because they have to eat.

 - 6 cloves garlic, chopped

-- 600 gm or 1 large can of tomatoes in juice
+- 1 large can or 2 regular size cans diced tomatoes in juice

 - 1 T. dried oregano